ghostsnglitter/Game-Dev-Library/Articles/2_GettingStarted.md

 ## 2. What to Learn (First)

 So, there you go - it's a lot.
 And a common question to ask yourself at this point is, what should I learn *first*?
 I could rank the different aspects of game development described above in order of importance, but honestly, they're all equally important.

-> #### *"Nobody tells this to people who are beginners, I wish someone told me.
-All of us who do creative work, we get into it because we have good taste.
-But there is this gap.
-For the first couple years you make stuff, it’s just not that good.
-It’s trying to be good, it has potential, but it’s not.
-But your taste, the thing that got you into the game, is still killer.
-And your taste is why your work disappoints you.
-A lot of people never get past this phase, they quit.
-Most people I know who do interesting, creative work went through years of this.
-We know our work doesn’t have this special thing that we want it to have.
-We all go through this.
-And if you are just starting out or you are still in this phase, you gotta know its normal and the most important thing you can do is do a lot of work.
-Put yourself on a deadline so that every week you will finish one story.
-It is only by going through a volume of work that you will close that gap, and your work will be as good as your ambitions.
-And I took longer to figure out how to do this than anyone I’ve ever met.
-It’s gonna take awhile.
-It’s normal to take awhile.
-You’ve just gotta fight your way through."* [^3]
-> *Ira Glass*

-[^3]: Watch [this video](https://vimeo.com/85040589) for an extended version of Ira Glass' famous quote on creativity.

 [[Back to Top]](#getting-started)